April TARDA Newsletter – The Timeshare Transparency Act S3502 – Steines vs Westgate – a Military Lending Act Update

 ● Preserves the rights of states to enact stronger consumer protections in regulating the timeshare industry.

-Not disclosing the meeting or “update” is a solicitation.
+Not disclosing the meeting or “update” is a solicitation

-The recorded closing used as an entrapment.
+The recorded closing used as an entrapment

 Diamond Resorts started recording the closing in 2017, after the Arizona Attorney General issued an Assurance of Discontinuance.
-The purchaser is not allowed to record the sales session.
-We have received many reports of agents coaching what to say or not say on the recording closing, like, “I used to work in finance/sales/rent and can help you later, but don’t say anything at closing.”
-So you don’t.
-The response to your complaint is, “If this was important to you, you should have brought it up on the recorded closing.”
+The purchaser is not allowed to record.
+We have received many reports of agents coaching what to say or not say on the recording closing.
 If a buyer asks a question, the recording is stopped, the deception confirmed, and the recording device turned back on.
-The purchaser cannot listen to the recording without a subpoena.
 If the recorded closing can be used against the purchaser, the purchaser should be allowed to record the sales session.

 A timeshare loan should not be defined as a mortgage